sailfishos/docs.sailfishos.org/Tools/Sailfish_SDK/Building_packages/README.md

 ## Building Binaries Locally

-In some cases, you will not want to build an entire package (.rpm) to install, but instead want to build a single binary from a simple (most likely Qt-based) project.
+In some cases, you will not want to build an entire package (.rpm) to install, but instead want to build a single binary from a simple (most likely Qt-based) project for which you do not have an RPM SPEC file yet.
 This can be handy, for example, during testing or prototyping.

-In this case, you simply need to build the project from within a build-shell.
-For example, to build a simple Qt-based project (called "test", located under `~/test/` of the host) the following steps could be taken:
+In this case, you simply need to invoke the build commands directly from within the build environment.
+For example, to build a simple Qt-based project (located under `~/test/` of the host) the following steps could be taken:
 ```nosh
 ~ $ cd ~/test && sfdk build-shell qmake && sfdk build-shell make
 ```